edoardocarra/jvideon/README.md

 * A name
 * BKG id
 * duration (hh:mm:ss)
-* VIDEO ids
+* COMPOSITION id

+### COMPOSITION
+A single COMPOSITION defines the layout for a single video, or the layout for a compositions of multiple videos.
+This enhances side-by-side, crossfading, being independent from the BKG of the SUBSEQ.
+Given two sequential SUBSEQ using the same COMPOSITION but different BKG we can do operations like changing writes playing the same video.

 ### VIDEO
-The videos included into the final one.
-We can specify multiple paths for a VIDEO element.
-This means that the VIDEO is the composition of multiple videos.
+A single video included into the final one.
 Each VIDEO is composed of:

 * A unique id
 * A name
-* path list to videos `["video_0.mp4","video_1.mp4"]`
+* path to video
-* FILTER id list for every video `[[filters for video_0.mp4], [filters for video_1.mp4]]`
+* FILTER list for video

 ### FILTER
 Transformations applied to the video.
 Each FILTER is composed of: